Key ceremony: On-premise HSM Key Ceremony

-For IBM Z and LinuxONE Systems, the HSMs are used to perform cryptographic operations.
-The HSM has 85 domains with each having its own set of master keys.
+For IBM Z and Linux One Systems, the HSMs are used to perform cryptographic operations.
+The HSM has 85 domains, with each having its own set of master keys.
 Before using the system, the HSM Key Ceremony must be conducted to load the master key securely and properly.
 For EP11 HSMs, the master key parts are stored on smart cards and loaded to the HSM with the Trusted Key Entry (TKE) workstation.
 For CCA HSMs, the master key parts can be stored either on smart cards or in files on the TKE workstation.

 Cloud HSM Key Ceremony

 EP11 HSM is currently the only type of HSM that supports Key Ceremony in the cloud.
-Both cloud command-line interface (CLI) or smart cards are provided to load the master key parts to the cloud HSM.
+Both the cloud command-line interface (CLI) and smart cards are provided to load the master key parts to the cloud HSM.
 IBM Cloud Hyper Protect Crypto Services is presently the only key management service and cloud HSM in the cloud to provide HSM key ceremony through both CLI and smart cards.

 Master key part storage

 Depending on the key ceremony types, the master key parts can be stored either on smart cards or in files on the workstation.

 Smart cards are protected by a personal identification number (PIN) that must be entered on a smart card reader pad.
-Each master key part owner has one smart card and only the owner knows its PIN.
+Each master key part owner has one smart card, and only the owner knows its PIN.
 This solution ensures that the master key parts never appear in the clear outside the smart cards.

 Compared with the smart card solution, the workstation solution does not require the procurement of smart card readers and smart cards.
-This solution uses workstation files that are encrypted with a key that is derived from a file password to store master key parts.
+This solution uses workstation files encrypted with keys derived from a file password to store master key parts.
 When the keys are used, file content is decrypted and appear temporarily in the clear in workstation memory.

 In blockchain technology

-A key ceremony can be used to generate the private key for a cryptocurrency wallet.For Multiparty Computation(MPC), key ceremonies are used to split parts of keys to participants in a secure way.
-It is also use in Zero-Knowledge Proofs (zKP) protocols for key generation.
+A key ceremony can be used to generate the private key for a cryptocurrency wallet.
+For Multiparty Computation (MPC), key ceremonies are used to split parts of keys to participants securely.

+It is also used in non-interactive zero-knowledge proof (zKP) protocols, specifically first generation zk-SNARK, as they need a trusted setup.